-Councilmember Warrick asked of the integration of Head Start activities and the Pre-K for SA Program.
-Ms. Woosley highlighted the differences for each of the Programs to include age and financial eligibility, educational background of teachers, and hours of operation.
+Councilmember Warrick asked of the integration of Head Start activities and the Pre-K for Ms. Woosley highlighted the differences for each of the Programs to include SA Program. age and financial eligibility, educational background of teachers, and hours of operation.
 She noted that Parents of the children in the Head Start Program were informed of the Pre-K for SA Program and eligibility requirements.
-As it relates to the education of teachers, it was reported that the City offered Head Start Teachers with training opportunities and were reimbursed for said.
+As it relates to the education of teachers, it was reported that the City offered Head Start Teachers with training opportunities and were reimbursed for same.
 Ms. Woosley stated that the intent of offering training to Head Start Teachers was to ensure that children in both Programs were taught by teachers with the same skill-set and training.
-She noted that Teachers trained in early childhood development were recruited from the Local School Districts.
 Councilmember Warrick asked of the status for offering services to Homeless Veterans.
 Ms. Woosley spoke on the process for assessing their medical and housing needs.
 She noted that individuals still have yet to receive housing assistance as funding needed to be identified and finding Vendors willing to accept Homeless Veterans as tenants was a challenge.

 Councilmember Warrick asked of the Plan to develop Housing Complexes that were designed around the needs of Homeless individuals.
-Ms. Woosley reported that a few Developers were working on some Plans for development but that the need was for development of long-term Housing options that addressed all the social service needs of She noted that Federal Vouchers could be used at apartment complexes.
-Homeless.
+Ms. Woosley reported that a few Developers were working on some Plans for development but that the need was for development of long-term Housing options that addressed all the social service needs of Homeless.
+She noted that Federal Vouchers could be used at apartment complexes.
 Ms. Woosley stated that several home health care facilities as well as SAMM Ministries offered housing to Homeless individuals.
 As it relates to funding of San Antonio Fighting Back (SAFB), Ms. Woosley stated that the agency was being funded via the Delegate Agency Program.
 She noted that the Agency was not providing services requested and that the City was not able to validate results reported.
 In addition, the City had concerns with incomplete documentation and late reporting.
 Ms. Woosley noted that other Delegate Agencies were able to provide SAFB Patients with needed services and would provide the Councilmember with a list of where District 2 Residents were now receiving services.

 Councilmember Krier asked of involvement by Ambassadors in other City Programs.
 Ms. Woosley spoke on the activities that Ambassadors were required to complete to include completion of 2 Public Service Projects, attendance at Peer to Peer Workshops, and working at the Food Bank and Senior Centers.
 Councilmember Krier suggested that Ambassadors meet with technology organizations.
 Councilmember Krier highlighted that District 9 did not have a Senior Center and noted that via Community Outreach efforts, his constituents were not aware of Senior Centers and services offered.
 Ms. Woosley noted that Centers were open to all Residents and that transportation was available to Residents within a certain radius of the Senior Center.
-She noted that she would be available to assist the Councilmember inform his constituents of Senior Centers.
-Mrs. Sculley clarified that the Elders Affairs Commission recommended 10 years ago having one Comprehensive Senior Center in each quadrant of the City.
-She stated that not all Senior Centers offered the same services or had the same amenities as some Centers were Comprehensive in nature and others just Nutrition Centers.
-The costs of building and maintaining Senior Centers was discussed.
-Councilmember Krier stated that he would like to meet with Ms. Woosley and Mrs. Sculley on said topic.
+Mrs. Sculley clarified that 10 years ago, the Eldery Affairs Commission recommended one Comprehensive Senior Center in each quadrant of the City.
+She stated that not all Senior Centers offered the same services or had the same amenities as some Centers were Comprehensive in nature and others just Nutrition The costs of building and maintaining Senior Centers was Centers. discussed.
+Councilmember Krier expressed meeting with Ms. Woosley and Mrs. Sculley on said topic.